microsoft/DirectX-Specs/d3d/BackgroundProcessing.md

 ```

 The UMD will not have any control over which thread the work is processed on.
 Work will be processed in the order it was received.
 QueueProcessingWorkCb may be called from multiple threads concurrently/is thread safe (runtime will serialize).

+If background tasks have been disabled by the application, the runtime will invoke the cancel callback (if provided) on the calling thread before returning back to the driver.

 When an application changes background processing mode, the UMD is informed of the new settings via: